Unlocking the Power of Iron: Why This Essential Nutrient is Critical for Our Health

 If we want to ensure a little more of this essential micronutrient in our diet, it's crucial to incorporate a variety of food sources that are rich in this vital mineral such as:

-• Lentils, chickpeas, and beans are excellent plant-based sources of non-haem iron.
-These legumes are not only a source of iron but also packed with protein and fibre.
+Lentils, chickpeas, and beans are great plant-based sources of non-haem iron, also offering protein and fiber.

 To boost absorption, we can eat iron-rich foods with sources of vitamin C, such as oranges, strawberries, tomatoes, or peppers.
 We shouldn't drink red wine, tea or coffee with iron-rich meals, as the tannins they contain can hinder iron absorption.
 So much for the tradition of pairing steak with a glass of Malbec!